CUH Logo

 Missed meals

 If you are an inpatient, sometimes it is important that you have a procedure or scan at a set time.
 If you have missed a meal for this reason or felt unwell and consequently missed a meal, please talk to the nursing staff who will be able to arrange a hot meal or snack box for you.
+You can ask for a missed meal at any time of day.

 What can relatives or visitors do to help?

 If you normally visit at mealtimes to help your relative or friend eat, or just to give encouragement, we are happy for you to continue to do this.
-Please ask the nurse in charge how you can help.
+Please ask the Nurse in Charge how you can help.

 If possible, please try to avoid telephoning the ward, or your relative, for information during these times so the staff can concentrate on helping the patients with their meal.